Seoul Halloween crowd crush: Criticisms of the investigation

+Criticisms of the government

+In early November, the South Korean state announced that it would use the term "accident" instead of "disaster" to avoid damaging Itaewon's reputation as a popular tourist destination.
+The decision caused public anger.
+Some alleged that the term "accident" failed to appropriately attribute responsibility to the government.

+Regarding the young man who committed suicide weeks after the crush, the Prime Minister Han Duck-soo said of the victim, "Wouldn't it be better if he had been firmer and had a stronger desire to receive therapy?", causing controversy.
+The opposition parties criticized it as "a shocking absurd statement that blames the victim".

-At the time of the disaster, it was reported that duty officers at the Yongsan-gu Office were working on removing leaflets criticizing President Seok-Yeol Yoon near the Samgak area of Seoul Subway Line 4.This led to claims that the response to the disaster was delayed.
+At the time of the disaster, officers at the Yongsan District Office allegedly worked on removing leaflets criticizing President Seok-Yeol Yoon near the Samgak area of Seoul Subway Line 4, which some alleged may have delayed emergency response.

+Both South Korean Minister of the Interior Lee Sang-min and the Interior Ministry's subordinate police have repeatedly acknowledged their roles in causing the incident.
+In a poll, more than half of South Koreans demanded the resignation of minister Lee.
+57% of respondents said the government's investigation was insufficient.
+In February 2023, Lee was suspended from his position by the National Assembly for his handling of the disaster.
+He was succeeded by Han Chang-seob.

 In addition, a document created by the police for the purpose of exploring the trends of bereaved families and civic groups related to the disaster after the disaster became controversial.
 The Kyunghyang Shinmun said in a report, "In this document, there are expressions that are reminiscent of the intelligence police's surveillance of civilians in the past."
 In this document, in relation to the Sewol ferry disaster in the past, a law was created to counter attempts to interpret the disaster as government responsibility.

 A city council member belonging to the ruling party, the People's Power Party, became controversial because he spoke harshly to the bereaved family.
-In the messages posted on social media, city council member Mi-na Kim made comments such as ‘a foolish mother’, ‘a trick to get a share by selling her children’, and ‘there is a sound of selling her children and doing business’, which caused controversy.
+In the messages posted on social media, city council member Kim Mi-na made comments such as 'a foolish mother', 'a trick to get a share by selling her children', and 'there is a sound of selling her children and doing business', which caused controversy.
 Public opinion grew that she should be removed from the council, but she was not expelled thanks to the protection of the PPP members who had a majority on the city council.

 Afterwards, the government did not allow the bereaved families to hold a memorial service on the 100th day of the disaster.

-Usage of terms

-"accident"

-The South Korean state announced that it would use the term "accident" instead of "disaster" to avoid damaging Itaewon's reputation as a popular tourist destination.
-The decision caused increasing public outrage.
-It was objected that the term "accident" suggested that the mass accident in Itaewon happened by accident, although there was a suspicion, which had not yet been verified by investigations, that the mass accident could be seen in connection with insufficient civil protection measures.